The best erectile dysfunction treatment options with Kristine Clements, ARNP-C

 Yeah, so those libido medications that you were talking about.
 Do those work with men as well?

 That’s right.
 Both men and women on both those medications can be used for both.

 Okay, so it definitely is… So the PT-141 can be used maybe at the same time, if they’re planning on having sex?

 You can, you can take PT-141 prior to engaging, like an hour before.
 Usually the onset is within that hour.
 And it lasts between two and four hours.

 So it’s kind of a nice length of time.

-So If you have like healthy erectile function, then it but you just have like a low sex drive then…
+So, if you have like healthy erectile function, but you just have like a low sex drive, then…

 Help with that, Okay.

 Cool.
 Yeah.
 So you can, I mean, so you have like a whole menu of options that we have a healthy sex life.